-A square wave run through an oscilloscope (left) and a vocal waveform in Ableton Live (right)
+A square wave run through an oscilloscope (left) and a vocal waveform in Ableton Live (right).

 A Fourier transform is one way to accomplish this.
 It works on the principle that any sound at any point in time can be represented as the sum of many different sine waves.
-Think of it as taking additive synthesis to the max—a sawtooth wave from a synthesizer and a dog bark can be split up into the same building blocks (sine waves), just like how a C major triad chord can be broken down into the notes C, E, and G.
+Think of it as taking additive synthesis to the max—a sawtooth wave from a synthesizer and a dog bark can both be split up into the same building blocks (sine waves), just like how a C major triad can be broken down into the notes C, E, and G.

-The frequency spectra of a square wave (left) and human vocals (right)
+The frequency spectra of a square wave (left) and human vocals (right).

-The best of both worlds
+The time-frequency domain: The best of both worlds

 So, what happens if we try to combine these domains, and look at the spectral (frequency-based) content of audio over time, rather than at a specific moment?
 You enter the time-frequency domain, which allows us to do some really magical stuff with sound.

-For example, audio restoration tools like iZotope’s RX 7 work in this dimension by analyzing incoming audio files and outputting a special image called a spectrogram, a graph that displays all of the frequencies (on the y-axis) and how they change over time (on the x-axis).
+For example, audio restoration tools like iZotope’s RX 10 work in this dimension by analyzing incoming audio files and outputting a special image called a spectrogram, a graph that displays all of the frequencies (on the y-axis) and how they change over time (on the x-axis).

-RX 7 then lets you go in and edit this spectrogram image Photoshop-style, in order to make focused changes to the original audio file.
+RX 10 then lets you go in and edit this spectrogram image Photoshop-style, in order to make focused changes to the original audio file.
 Annoying features like clicks, pops, and background noise can easily be pinpointed and erased without affecting the rest of the recording, thanks to how the sound is being represented in the frequency domain (rather than in the time domain).

-Spectral editing and processing have creative uses, too.
-In order to create the track “Equation/Formula,” Aphex Twin did a bit of reverse engineering involving the time-frequency domain.
+Spectral editing and processing also have creative uses, too.
+In order to create the track “Formula,” Aphex Twin did a bit of reverse engineering involving the time-frequency domain.
 He actually loaded a photograph of a face (likely his own) into an audio tool called MetaSynth and had it act as the spectrogram itself.
 You can also hear the result of a spiral image being processed as a spectrogram towards the end of his track “Windowlicker.”